yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Patient-intro.md

 4. Telecom (eg phone and/or email details)
 5. Address (eg a current home address)
 6. Contacts (eg next of kin and/or emergency contact)
-7. Ethnicity (potentially useful for equality monitoring, noting the option for "Not Stated")
-8. Communication preferences - only required if a language other than English is preferred.
+7. Communication preferences - only required if a language other than English is preferred.
 (Note that CareConnect have defined an extension to be used in preference to the standard FHIR field)

+### **Analytical fields**
+The patient resource has a number of fields which are difficult to provide definitive guidance on.
+In the profile they are marked as "optional" as they are not necessarily essential for the provision of direct care.
+Their significant in terms of both data capture and display is however likely to be scenario dependant.
+In some scenarios they may be extremely relevant (eg Religious Affiliation at End of Life), whereas in other scenarios they may be seen as unnecessary or even intrusive information.

+These fields however assume a greater importance when considering analytics - and in particular for Public Health and Equality Monitoring.
+Considering, for example, the requirement for monitoring of Protect Characteristics and for reducing health inequalities based on Core20Plus5.
+Therefore although marked as "optional" every effort should be made to populate wherever possible and appropriate:

+1. Ethnicity
+2. Religious Affiliation (Care Connect Extension)
+3. Sexual Orientation (Interweave Extension, based on NHS Data Dictionary)
+4. Residential Status

 ### **Optional fields**
 Other fields are optional and may be populated if known - on the understanding that not all data consumers will necessarily make use of them.
 Optional fields to note include:

- - Religious Affiliation (Care Connect Extension) - this is a difficult field to provide definitive guidance on.
-In general it is useful to populate if possible, and for some scenarios it may be extremely important (eg End of Life, and certain aspects of community and social care).
-In other scenarios however it may be considered unnecessary and intrusive information.
-Therefore optional, to allow appropriate discretion to be applied.

  - Name and Address history - these can be provided if known, optionally with periods, and importantly with a "use" that distinguishes them from the current values.